oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 to a value in `$.document.category` that would otherwise be intended to only be used by another profile, to state that the CSAF document does not use the profile associated with this value.
-In this case, the (case insensitive) string "CSAF" MUST be removed from the value.
+In this case, the (case insensitive) string "CSAF" SHALL be removed from the value.
 This SHOULD be done if the issuing party is unable or unwilling to use the value `csaf_base`, e.g.~due to legal or cooperate identity reasons.